Luke McFadden ('14) Sells Everything to Serve Trafficked Girls in Cambodia

 McFadden and his wife, Lindsay, along with their three children, are finishing fundraising before moving to Cambodia to join Rapha House, a nonprofit committed to ending human trafficking.
 The McFaddens plan to serve wherever their gifts are needed, but anticipate helping formerly trafficked girls transition into a sustainable life of freedom rooted in spiritual formation.

-While serving as a youth pastor in the Eugene, Ore., area and working on his degree, McFadden visited Cambodia for the first time in 2012 to scout out a ministry trip for his youth group students.
+While serving as a youth pastor in the Eugene, Oregon, area and working on his degree, McFadden visited Cambodia for the first time in 2012 to scout out a ministry trip for his youth group students.

 The community atmosphere of his George Fox cohort helped him process the idea of becoming a missionary to Cambodia.
 “People at Fox allowed room for freedom of conversation.
 Class was secondary to the community that Fox created,” McFadden said.